 - Connecting you to campus and community resources that support your educational goals

-- Training you to use assistive technology that helps you manage your course work
+- Introducing you to assistive technology that supports your academic goals

 - Facilitating your communication with faculty about your learning needs

 - Developing activities that support your goals

-We encourage any student who had a 504 plan or an Individualized Educational Plan (IEP), or who participated in special education services, to consider registering with COD.
+We encourage any student who had a 504 plan or an Individualized Educational Plan (IEP), or who participated in special education services, to consider registering with the COD.
 Additionally, we encourage anyone with a documented disability who did not participate in special education services to contact us.
 Even if you don't think you'll need accommodations to participate fully in your academic program, we suggest connecting with us as an additional resource.